11bit/react-focus-lock/README.md

  Uses [focus-lock](https://github.com/theKashey/focus-lock/) under the hood.
 It does also provide support for Vue.js and Vanilla DOM solutions

 # More
-Dont forget to lock the scroll to complete the picture.
+Don't forget to lock the scroll to complete the picture.
  [react-scroll-locky](https://github.com/theKashey/react-scroll-locky) - browser scrollbars hiding, you were looking for.

 # Warning!